 Are you looking for peace after divorce?
 Of course you are!
 Who wouldn’t be?
-So why do some people achieve peace and some people stay stuck in a place of frustration, bitterness; in a state of war, with others and with themselves?
-In my opinion, the different lies in one word: self-awareness.
+So why do some people achieve peace after divorce and some people stay stuck in a place of frustration, bitterness; in a state of war, with others and with themselves?
+In my opinion, the different lies in one word:

 Ask someone why he or she got divorced, and typically you’ll get one of these kinds of answers: